 If you understand your value properly, you can deliver it more consistently and communicate less about features and more about benefits.

-To gain this crucial understanding, we use a process known as ‘persona development’ – which is a way to understand your target audience.
-You may have heard personas referred to as ‘avatars’, or ‘buyer personas’, but ultimately, they are your target audience.
+To gain this crucial understanding, we use a process known as ‘audience analysis’ – which is a way to understand your target audience.

-Over the last couple of years, we have perfected our process for persona development.
+Over the last couple of years, we have perfected our process for audience analysis.
 It is now at the core of every marketing plan we design, informing everything from website design to social media messaging.

 Here are some things to consider: